Floresj4/flask-couch-app/README.md

 ```
 builds the images before starting container services.

+### _datastore

+Contains Dockerfile and misc. configuration required to create the couchdb container image.

+### _helper

+Contains Dockerfile and misc. configuration required to configure the couchdb container shortly after startup.
+See docker-compose.yml.

+**load.py** executes a series of requests against the couch service creating the database, loading some data, and creating a view to query against.

+### _service

+Contains Dockerfile and misc. configuration required to create the flask container image.

+**service.py** is the api service entrypoint.

+## service.py

+[service.py](https://github.com/Floresj4/flask-couch-app/blob/master/service.py "Flask entry point") has several endpoints to exercise basic API operations with the flask framework and CouchDB.
+A browser client is available [here](http://localhost:5000).

 ## ~~service.bat~~

 Deprecated, but worth mentioning... service.bat is docker-compose before I started working with compose.